 The distribution consists of a hierarchy, which is rooted in ".".
 Icon is distributed in a variety of formats.
+It requires about 4.5MB of disk space when unloaded.

-The usual distribution media is magnetic tape, although it is also available on cartridges and diskettes.
+The usual distribution medium is magnetic tape, although it is also available on cartridges and diskettes.